How-To Make Kefir and Recipes

 There were no stainless steel utensils readily available when milk kefir-grains were first introduced to the rest of the world in early 1900s.
 In this case, it was quite feasible that folks were warned that kefir grains or kefir should not come in direct contact with any [reactive] metal utensil of the day, such as brass, copper or iron strainers, spoons or bowls etc. This would have been to protect the consumer, and not that such metals would impair the quality of kefir grains, as has been claimed by fanatics.
 However, today, stainless steel kitchen utensils are readily available, so this claim is not as applicable as it once was [taking into account utensils made from reactive metals].

 An Added Note for Further Interest or Debate.
 Under the right conditions, certain metals produce an electric current [electricity] in the presence of an acid.
-This is the basic principal behind lead-acid batteries, such as a car-battery produces and stores electricity [lead and lead-dioxide metal plates submerged in sulphuric acid].
+This is the principal behind lead-acid batteries, such as a car-battery produces and stores electricity [lead and lead-dioxide metal plates submerged in sulfuric acid].
 In the case with milk kefir-grains, electrons passing through the microflora, due to small electrical current passing through the media when kefir grains are placed in a reactive metal strainer, may have been thought would interfere with respiration of certain organisms e.g., interfering with the entering into the Electron Transport System [ETS] in the Mitochondria of aerobic organisms of kefir grains.
 Please note that this does not mean that this is the case, but simply a possibility behind why the claim or myth of not letting kefir grains come in direct contact with metal, came about.
 This is apart from the fact that kefir will become contaminated with metallic ions where kefir is cultured, strained or stored in utensils made from a reactive metal.

-More valid though, is the effect of electrolysis, which is what leaches metallic ions from reactive metal objects such as copper, into the kefir itself.
+More valid though, is the effect of electrolysis, which is what leaches metal ions from reactive metal objects such as copper, into the kefir itself.
 If such metallic elements are ingested regularly over time, the metal accumulates in the body, and long term exposure could reach toxic levels for the individual.

 One other point; the mesh of metal strainers can cut into the delicate surface of SKG, which cause unnecessary damage, where SKG can break up into small pieces.
 Although this does not kill or impair SKG as such, but one can lose amounts of any small piece which easily pass through the mesh.
 However, this is quite unlikely to occur.

 The statements above are my personal findings and views unless stated otherwise.
 This topic is mainly expressed here in this fashion, for possible further debate, of for a better understanding.
-Especially to try and dispell a common myth that strongly suggests kefir grains should not come in contact with any type of metal.
+Especially to try and dispel a common myth that strongly suggests kefir grains should not come in contact with any type of metal.
 Stainless steel utensils are quite satisfactory and safe.

 If one could use natural utensils e.g., cane or bamboo strainer and wooden spoons, then one may experience an appreciation of maintaining a relationship closer to nature.
 The Zen of Kefir Making, perhaps?